 Charles Saatchi is an Iraqi-British businessman(born June 9, 1943) who collects contemporary art.
 Over his lifetime he has collected artworks by artists such as Tracey Emin, the Chapman brothers and Chris Ofili.
 Additionally, the world celebrates him for his support for Young British Artists(YBAs).
 However, Charles Satchi has been a subject of many controversies, including an infamous one involving his ex-wife Nigella Lawson.

 Let us explore the controversial life of Charles Saatchi.

 1) Charles Saatchi’s early life

-He was born in Baghdad and belonged to a wealthy Jewish family.
-He has three brothers David, Philip and Maurice.
+He was born in Baghdad and has three brothers David, Philip and Maurice.
 Subsequently, his family emigrated to London when he was just a preschooler.
 Here he fell in love with the U.S. pop culture and became a fan of stars such as Elvis Presley and Chuck Berry.